huggingface/huggingface_hub/README.md

 When clicked you get a library-specific code sample that you'll be able to specify. 🔥

+## API integration into the huggingface.co hub

+In order to get functional widgets on the hub for your models check out this [doc](https://github.com/huggingface/huggingface_hub/tree/master/api-inference-community)

 <br>

 ## Feedback (feature requests, bugs, etc.) is super welcome 💙💚💛💜♥️🧡